UFMG-Organizacao-de-Disciplinas/DCC865-Projeto_e_Analise_de_Algoritmos/2024.2/Materiais Complementares - Enviados pelos alunos/Resoluções das listas/Módulo 3/Módulo 3 - Lista 1.md

 You and a friend have been trekking through various far-off parts of the world and have accumulated a big pile of souvenirs.
 At the time you weren't really thinking about which of these you were planning to keep and which your friend was going to keep, but now the time has come to divide everything up.

 Here's a way you could go about doing this.
-Suppose there are n objects, labeled $1, 2, \dots, n$, and object $i$ has an agreed-upon _value_ $x_i$.
+Suppose there are $n$ objects, labeled $1, 2, \dots, n$, and object $i$ has an agreed-upon _value_ $x_i$.
 (We could think of this, for example, as a monetary resale value; the case in which you and your friend don't agree on the value is something we won't pursue here.)
 One reasonable way to divide things would be to look for a _partition_ of the objects into two sets, so that the total value of the objects in each set is the same.

 This suggests solving the following _Number Partitioning Problem_.
 You are given positive integers $x1, \dots, x_n$; you want to decide whether the numbers can be partitioned into two sets $S_1$ and $S_2$ with the same sum: